dsolimando/moko/README.md

 * a drawer
 * an hamburger icon

+Each of these web components are available as ES6 modules (see the [dist](https://github.com/dsolimando/moko/tree/master/dist) folder).

 ### moko - native SDK's comparison table

 | Moko          | Ios              | Android                  |